Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

 Setting Case
 ^^^^^^^^^^^^

-You can change the text case by selecting it then clicking the :kbd:`To Upper` or :kbd:`To Lower` in the tool shelf.
+You can change the text case by selecting it then clicking the *To Upper* or *To Lower* in the tool shelf.

 Enable the *Small Caps* option to type characters as small caps.